DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 Implementation Details
 ----------------------

-The librte_net_bond bonded device are compatible with the Ethernet device API exported by the Ethernet PMDs described in the *DPDK API Reference*.
+The librte_net_bond bonding device is compatible with the Ethernet device API exported by the Ethernet PMDs described in the *DPDK API Reference*.

-The Link Bonding Library supports the creation of bonded devices at application startup time during EAL initialization using the ``--vdev`` option as well as programmatically via the C API ``rte_eth_bond_create`` function.
+The Link Bonding Library supports the creation of bonding devices at application startup time during EAL initialization using the ``--vdev`` option as well as programmatically via the C API ``rte_eth_bond_create`` function.

-Bonded devices support the dynamical addition and removal of member devices using the ``rte_eth_bond_member_add`` / ``rte_eth_bond_member_remove`` APIs.
+Bonding devices support the dynamical addition and removal of member devices using the ``rte_eth_bond_member_add`` / ``rte_eth_bond_member_remove`` APIs.

-After a member device is added to a bonded device member is stopped using ``rte_eth_dev_stop`` and then reconfigured using ``rte_eth_dev_configure`` the RX and TX queues are also reconfigured using ``rte_eth_tx_queue_setup`` / ``rte_eth_rx_queue_setup`` with the parameters use to configure the bonding
+After a member device is added to a bonding device member is stopped using ``rte_eth_dev_stop`` and then reconfigured using ``rte_eth_dev_configure`` the RX and TX queues are also reconfigured using ``rte_eth_tx_queue_setup`` / ``rte_eth_rx_queue_setup`` with the parameters use to configure the bonding